beshubh/writings/tech/scaling-messaging.md

 # A year of scaling a messaging service at a Startup

-If you don't yet know I work at a small startup Limechat.
+>If you don't me already, I work at a small startup Limechat. <br>

-We are building E-commerce on Chat.
+> We are building E-commerce on Chat.

 The word chat in this context means anything that can be done via messages will be done via messages.
 To deal with these messages we have built a service that facilitates the sending of messages and receiving status updates and incoming messages from the users.